Part of course:

 - Choosing the learning rate

 Gradient descent is an iterative method.
-We start some value for our model parameters (weights and biases), and improve them slowly.
+We start with some set of values for our model parameters (weights and biases), and improve them slowly.
 To improve a given set of weights, we try to get a sense of the value of the cost function for weights similar to the current weights (by calculating the gradient) and move in the direction in which the cost function reduces.
-By repeat this step thousands of times we'll continually minimize our cost function.
+By repeating this step thousands of times we'll continually minimize our cost function.

 Gradient descent is used to minimize a cost function J(w) parameterized by a model parameters w.
 The gradient (or derivative) tells us the incline or slope of the cost function.
 Hence, to minimize the cost function, we move in the direction opposite to the gradient.

-Here, η is the learning rate which determines the size of the steps we take to reach a minimum .
-We need to be very careful about this parameter since high values of η may overshoot the minimum and very low value will reach minimum very slowly.
+In step 3, \eta is the learning rate which determines the size of the steps we take to reach a minimum .
+We need to be very careful about this parameter since high values of \eta may overshoot the minimum and very low value will reach minimum very slowly.

 Imagine you're blind folded in a rough terrain, and your objective is to reach the lowest altitude.
 One of the simplest strategies you can use, is to feel the ground in every direction, and take a step in the direction where the ground is descending the fastest.
 If you keep repeating this process, you might end up at the lake, or even better, somewhere in the huge valley.